mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 The graphs below show the relationships between CCD, LLR and ROC plots.
 The isocost corresponds to the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`, which penalizes false negatives 5 times more than false positives.

-TODO: annotations for minTheta, optimal score and isocost.

 {% include demo15-bayesdecisions2-10.html %}

 The ROC curve emphasizes that the optimal decision point is determined by a tradeoff between missing errors and false alarm errors.
 As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.

 How much $\text{Pfa}$ we tolerate is determined by application parameters, captured by the derivative of the isocost line.
 Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
 Visually, that corresponds to operating points in the right upper-hand corner.

-The graphs also shows the connections between LLR and ROC.
+The graph also shows the connections between LLR and ROC.
 The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.

 A steep isocost would map to a high LLR threshold.
 If the ratio of priors and costs balance each other and $-\theta$ is close to 0, then the isocost slope is parallel to the $tpr=fpr$ line.
 An example of such application would be to minimise the error rate (Cmiss = Cfa = 1) when prior probabilities are assumed to be equal.

-## Part 2

-### Section 1 - Implementation considerations The PAV algorithm
+## B. The PAV algorithm
 - [Overview] It is a better binning strategy than the current equal-sized bin histogram approach

 So far the `Tradeoff` class evaluates CCD, LLR and ROC from the histogram counts.
 Though histograms make sense to estimate the probability functions (pdf, cdf, 1-cdf) that underpin these evaluation frameworks, software libraries do not use histograms.
 Popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) construct the ROC curve by counting fpr and tpr for every score threshold.
 This results in thinner intervals and more evaluation points[^f2].